Our History and the Christian Connection

 An architect of trade unionism in Australia and, ultimately, around the world, Spence was also a Methodist preacher and Presbyterian elder influenced by the words of the prophet Micah: ‘He has showed you, O man, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.’
 (Micah 6:8 NIV)

 William Guthrie Spence constantly argued for the labour movement to be based on the values of Jesus.
 He was a Christian socialist, always stressing the need to negotiate and reconcile over conflict and confrontation.
 In 1891, he said he thought strikes were ‘barbarous’ and that he did not believe in them at all.
-However he also knew working people had to organise themselves or be exploited.
+However, he also knew working people had to organise themselves or be exploited.
 His strong Christian beliefs led him to decide that the use of force was never the best way forward.
-He hoped that employers would come to the unionists and say as mates ‘Let’s make this or that happen together. ‘
+He hoped that employers and unionists would come together as equal human beings and work out their differences in a mutually respectful manner.

 Annie Hamilton DIDUNO